fr33bits/SpaceSync/README.md

   ('Planiranje strežniške arhitekture', 1737100800, 1737103500, 1737101524, NULL),
   ('Predstavitev finančnega poročila za prejšnji kvartal', 1737103500, 1737105300, 1737099059, 1737101512),
   ('Marketinški brainstorming', 1737112500, 1737114600, 1737108870, NULL);

--- Warning: Windows may alter non-ASCII characters (e.g. š, č, ž) upon pasting into the Command Prompt or similar
 ```

+#### Manual set-up in MySQL Workbench

-Alternatively, you can create the same database in MySQL Workbench.
+Alternatively, you can create the same database in MySQL Workbench using the same commands from steps 2-5 as in the 'Manual set-up in CLI' method.

 ### Setting the envionment variables